Musk Hands Over Tesla’s Technology

 NASA to Launch Satellite for Carbon Dioxide Charting

 The National Aeronautics and Space Administration is planning to launch its first satellite dedicated to measuring carbon dioxide levels in the Earth’s atmosphere.
 The $465 million Orbiting Carbon Observatory-2 (OCO-2) mission aims to provide a more complete picture of sources of carbon dioxide as well as sinks where CO2 is absorbed.
 On average, the Earth’s oceans and plants absorb about half of the nearly 40 billion tons of CO2 each year.
-The satellite is set to be launched on July 1st fron the Vandenberg Air Force Base in California.
+The satellite is set to be launched on July 1st fron the Vandenberg Air Force Base online casino in California.

 Vestas Must Cut Turbine Cost to Be Relevant, Says CEO